WOLFRAM LANGUAGE TUTORIAL

 Traditional numerical computation systems have tended to follow the idea that all computations should yield results that at least nominally have the same precision.
 A consequence of this idea is that it is not sufficient just to look at a result to know whether it is accurate; you typically also have to analyze the internal algorithm by which the result was found.
 This fact has tended to make people believe that it is always important to know internal algorithms for numerical computations.

-But with the approach that Mathematica takes, this is rarely the case.
-For Mathematica can usually use its arbitrary-precision numerical computation capabilities to give results where every digit that is generated follows the exact mathematical specification of the operation being performed.
+But with the approach that the Wolfram System takes, this is rarely the case.
+For the Wolfram System can usually use its arbitrary‐precision numerical computation capabilities to give results where every digit that is generated follows the exact mathematical specification of the operation being performed.

 Even though this is an approximate numerical computation, every digit is determined by the mathematical definition for